- Introductory and orientation period (STEOP)

 - from 15 January for the following summer semester

-In addition to the Course Catalogue online, there is often a annotated version of each study available at the respective institute.
+In addition to the course catalogue in U:FIND, there is often a annotated version of each study available at the respective institute.

 What is a curriculum?